readwritetools/rwt-nested-menu/readme.md

 quantity of pages without cluttering the main reading area of the page.

-The <span>rwt-nested-menu</span> web component does this by keeping a top of the page menu closed until the user needs it.
-When the menu is activated, it pops down displaying several columns of menu items, where the number of columns is automatically adjusted to match the space available and the number of configured entries.
+The <span>rwt-nested-menu</span> web component does this by keeping a menu collapsed at the top of the page until the user needs it.

+When the menu is activated, it opens up as a multi-column panel, where the number of columns is automatically adjusted to match the space available and the number of configured items.

 Activation may also be initiated through the component's `toggleMenu` method or through its event interface.

 The component has these features:

    * First level menu items are shown by default.
 Second level menu items are shown when the user selects a first-level item.
-   * The menu has both a keyboard and mouse interface.
+   * The menu has both a keyboard and mouse interface, with no risk of loosing focus when the mouse leaves the menu area.
-   * Menu items may be kept separate from the web component, allowing the webmaster to change its contents in a single centralized place.
-Alternatively, menu items may be slotted directly between the component's opening and closing tags.
+   * The actual menu items are kept separate from the web component, allowing the webmaster to change its contents in a single centralized place.
-   * The menu item corresponding to the current page is highlighted and scrolled into view when the page is first loaded.
+   * The menu item corresponding to the current document is highlighted when the collapsed menu is first expanded.
    * The menu has an event interface for showing and hiding itself.
-   * The menu emits a custom event to close sibling menus and dialog boxes.
+   * The menu emits a custom event to close sibling menus and dialog boxes, so that only one is open at a time.
    * A keyboard listener is provided to allow a shortcut key to open/close the menu.

 #### Prerequisites